Skip to main content

 Addressing Female Hormonal Transitions

 For women, sleep disruption is one of the most common complaints during the perimenopausal and postmenopausal transitions.
-The fluctuating and declining levels of and are the primary drivers.
+The fluctuating and declining levels of estrogen and progesterone are the primary drivers.
 Clinical protocols are designed to smooth these fluctuations and restore the hormones that protect and promote healthy sleep architecture.

 Comparative Overview of Female Hormonal Protocols